Last Updated on June 13, 2023 by Matt Musico

 Ken Griffey Jr. in 1998: 33 2B, 3 3B, 56 HR, 146 RBI, 76 BBs, 121 Ks

 Gotta love baseball, right?

 The period between 1996 and 2000 was just all Griffey, all the time.
-He led the league in homers three times, hit at least 40 homers five times, won four Gold Gloves and four Silver Sluggers, along with taking home one AL MVP award.
+He led the league in homers three times, hit at least 40 homers five times, and won four Gold Gloves and four Silver Sluggers, along with taking home one AL MVP award.
 During this period, which spanned 3,399 plate appearances, Griffey slashed .290/.382/.604 and averaged 50 homers, 137 RBI, and 119 runs scored.
 Averaged!
-If we only we could’ve have gotten him playing in October more often, maybe he’d be among the most home runs in a postseason, too.
+If we only could have gotten him playing in October more often, maybe he’d be among the most home runs in a postseason, too.
 That would’ve been fun.

 St. Louis Cardinals: Mark McGwire, 70 in 1998

 Hitting 70 home runs in a single season is an amazing feat, but it’s still hard to believe some of the other stats Mark McGwire posted in 1998.
 He essentially put two great seasons together into one when looking at his first- and second-half splits.
 The right-handed slugger mashed 37 homers with a .1252 OPS prior to the All-Star break, followed by another 32 dingers and a 1.189 OPS after it.